 Vanessa’s short film, The Absurdity Of The Black Female Experience, premiered at the Brooklyn Film Festival, where it won the Best Experimental Audience Award 2023.
-Her latest short, The Future Above Us, played at Telefilm’s Not Short on Talent initiative at The Marche du Cannes, the Canadian Film Festival, and the Reelworld Film Festival, where it won best cinematography.
+Her short, The Future Above Us, played at The Marche du Cannes and won Best Short at the Breakthroughs Film Festival.
+Her recent horror short, How to Stay Awake, premiered at Fantasia and won best Horror short at Enterwine’s Horror Short.
+She has also directed the digital comedy True Dating Stories (CBC/Fuse TV) and six episodes of the digital series Near or Far (CBC Gem).

 Vanessa has written for Momolu (TVO), The Game Savers (CBC) and Aunty B's House (CBC), and was the co-writer on the Omni limited docu-series Katiba Banat Sister's in Arms (OMNI).
 She story-edited and co-produced a Canadian Heritage Minute about Jackie Shane (Historica).
-She has also directed the short Safron (Blood In The Snow Festival), True Dating Stories (CBC/Fuse TV) and has recently directed six episodes of the Digital Series Near or Far (CBC Gem).
+She has also directed the short Safron (Blood In The Snow Festival), True Dating Stories (CBC/Fuse TV) and has directed shorts for the Canadian Film Centre.

 Vanessa's passion is creating stories that highlight Black female protagonists and leave the viewer learning something new and unexpected.
 Inspired by her dreams, she is eager to create worlds and narratives untold, unseen and filled with magic.
 With her sights set on the future, she is excited to create weird worlds, people and words for them to say to connect her to the cosmos.